 Ueli Burkhalter is an ordained minister in the reformed church of Berne, Switzerland.
 He has been associated with Oikocredit since 2001 and...
 Read more

-In 2013 he took a three months internship at Oikocredit’s regional office in San José, Costa Rica to learn more about the organization’s outflow network.
+In 2013 he completed a three-month internship at Oikocredit’s regional office in San José, Costa Rica to learn more about the organisation’s outflow network.

 Polisi Kivava BaudouinDR Congo Communauté Baptiste au Centre de l'Afrique

-Polisi Kivava is the head of diakonia (service of others) and development in his church in the Democratic Republic of Congo.
-A teacher by profession, he was seconded to the United Evangelical Mission, an international organization of churches, where he served for 12 years as program officer and then as executive secretary for Africa.
+Polisi Kivava is the Head of Diakonia (service of others) and Development in his church in the Democratic Republic of Congo.
+A teacher by profession, he was seconded to the United Evangelical Mission, an international organisation of churches, where he served for 12 years as program officer and then as Executive Secretary for Africa.
 He was in charge of the implementation of joint programmes, including initiatives for poverty alleviation with a special focus on small credit associations.

-Polisi Kivava holds a master’s degree in education, and is currently doing an MA programme in organizational leadership in Nairobi, Kenya.
+Polisi Kivava holds a master’s degree in education, and is currently doing an MA programme in organisational leadership in Nairobi, Kenya.

 Huub LemsThe Netherlands Protestantse Kerk in Nederland

-Huub Lems is currently treasurer of the Protestant Church in the Netherlands (PKN).
-He has been an investor in Oikocredit since the...
+Huub Lems is currently Treasurer of the Protestant Church in the Netherlands (PKN).
+He as been an investor in Oikocredit since the...
 Read more

-Huub Lems is currently treasurer of the Protestant Church in the Netherlands (PKN).
-He has been an investor in Oikocredit since the Oikocredit support association Netherlands started, both institutionally and privately.
+Huub Lems is currently Treasurer of the Protestant Church in the Netherlands (PKN).
+He as been an investor in Oikocredit since the Oikocredit Support Association Netherlands started, both institutionally and privately.
 Since 1989 as a representative of PKN he has attended most of Oikocredit’s annual general meetings around the globe.

 Emmanuel MuhoziRwanda Eglise Presbytérienne au Rwanda